Uberspace/lab/source/guide_eturnal.rst

 Installation
 ============

-Check the `latest release`_ and download a precompiled tarball from https://eturnal.net:
+Check the `latest release`_ and download a precompiled tarball from https://eturnal.net and adapt the download url to the most recent version in the commands below:

 .. code-block:: console